History of the University of Hawaiʻi Cancer Center

 - National Cancer Institute Community Oncology Research Program designation

-Mesothelioma Clinical Trials at University of Hawaii Cancer Center
+Mesothelioma Clinical Trials at the University of Hawaiʻi Cancer Center

-The following clinical trials are in progress or actively recruiting participants at University of Hawaii Cancer Center:
+The following clinical trials are in progress or actively recruiting participants at the University of Hawaiʻi Cancer Center: